wmeints/effective-llm-applications/manuscript/09-prompt-chaining-workflows.md

 {#prompt-chaining-workflows}
 # Prompt chaining workflows

-By now you'll have learned that LLMs are powerful and when combined with tools and RAG (Retrieval Augmented Generation) can produce interesting applications.
+By now you have learned that LLMs are powerful and when combined with tools and RAG (Retrieval Augmented Generation) can produce interesting applications.
 In this chapter we'll start building workflows with LLMs that use the patterns and practices from the previous chapter.

-At the end of the chapter you know why workflows are essential to increase accuracy of LLMs and how to build a workflow with Semantic Kernel that chains multiple prompts and tools.
+At the end of the chapter you know why workflows are essential to increase the accuracy of LLMs and how to build a workflow with Semantic Kernel that chains multiple prompts and tools.

 We'll cover the following topics:

 - Why use a prompt chain workflow
 - Understanding and designing prompt chains
 - Building a prompt chain with Semantic Kernel
-- Testing approach for prompt chains
+- Testing approaches for prompt chains
 - Optimizations of the prompt chain workflow

 Let's start by discussing why you would want to use a prompt chain workflow over a plain chat solution.

 ## Why use a prompt chain workflow

-It's hard to think that with all the power of modern LLMs you'd have any need for workflows.
-Just by looking at LinkedIn, you can tell that at least one portion of the people think that agents is the only viable solution if you need to solve a complex task with an LLM.
+It's hard to imagine you'd have any need for workflows with all the power of modern LLMs.
+There are two schools of thought running around the internet at the time of writing in relation to this.
+One school of thought is that prompt engineering is the golden solution to everything.
+Another school of thought focuses on the idea of agents.

-I can tell you from experience that there are multiple reasons that building an agent shouldn't be your first step.
-It's much easier and much faster to build a workflow like a prompt chain.
+It is true that we can use chain-of-thought prompts, in-context learning, and add detailed instructions to create quite complicated responses.
+However, the prompts are rarely stable, and quite hard to maintain.
+The more complex and unfocused the prompt, the harder it becomes to get a reasonable answer.

-By breaking down a complex task into a chain of operations you can improve many aspects of your LLM-based solution.
-This chain of operations is often called a prompt chain, because most people chain together multiple prompts where the next prompt takes the output of the previous prompt to improve it with more details.
-While it's true that most prompt chains work like that, it's not a requirement to only use prompts.
+The other school of thought that focuses on agentic AI thinks that agents are powerful enough to figure a solid workflow on their own.
+The idea is that agents can use LLMs to build a plan for solving a task and then execute that plan to solve the task.
+While this sounds like a flexible solution, it rarely works the way we want.
+We're simply not in the era yet where agents are stable enough to solve complex problems because the reasoning capabilities of LLMs aren't stable enough yet.

-Before we dive into building a prompt chain workflow, let's first discuss three reasons why you want to decompose complex tasks with a prompt chain workflow.
+Right now, it's much easier and much faster to build a workflow instead of an agent when you know how to solve a problem and it's something that you need to solve again and again.
+Let me explain why.

 ### Prompt chains improve quality